dperezrada/poliglo/README.md

 If there is any problem checkout the logs in $SUPERVISOR_LOG_PATH

-### Start a workflow instance
+#### Start a workflow instance
     python examples/start_a_workflow_instance.py

-And take a look to the monitor to see it running.
+And take a look to the monitor to see it running (http://localhost:9000).
 If there is any error, press over the error column number.
 See the error, try to fix it, restart the server and the workers, and press the retry button.

 If its done cat the file to see the result: